cpp-tutor/learnmoderncpp-tutorial/07-strings-containers-and-views.md

 * The first part assigns a `std::string` from a string literal, and a `std::vector` and `std::set` from two different initializer lists.
 Note that `std::set` can only hold unique values, so the container begins with a size of four, not five as for the initializer list (because of the duplicated value `3`).

 * The interesting part of the program is the third part, itself split into three.
-The logic is the same, search for an element value with the correct form of `find()`, compare it against "not found", and if found then erase it.
-The form of `erase()` used for `std::string` needs a length for the second parameter, while for `std::vector` and `std::set` it takes an iterator as the single element to erase.
+The logic is the same, search for an element value with the correct form of `find()`, compare it against the "not found" type for the specific container, and if found then erase it.
+The form of `erase()` used for `std::string` needs a length for the second parameter, while for `std::vector` and `std::set` the form used takes an iterator as the single element to erase.

 **Experiment**

 * Sort the `std::vector` and use a binary search instead of a linear one.
 Hint: use `std::lower_bound()` not `std::binary_search()`.

-* Experiment with adding values to the containers, at the beginning, in the middle and at the end.
+* Experiment with adding values to the containers, at the beginning, in the middle, and at the end.
 Use a mixture of member function `push_back()` (where possible) and member function `insert()` or `std::insert()` where applicable.

 ## Spans and arrays